Head of Centre's Welcome

 As Head of Riverside I would like to warmly welcome you to our school.

-At Riverside we adopt a holistic approach to education, ensuring that our students not only make the best possible academic progress but also developing the whole person to meet future challenges.
+At Riverside we adopt a holistic approach to education, ensuring that our students not only make the best possible academic progress but also develop the whole person to meet future challenges.

-I hope the information on our website will give you a flavour of our happy, friendly and supportive environment which enables our students to achieve their full potential. - Menna Jackson, Head of Centre
+I hope the information on our website will give you a flavour of our happy, friendly and supportive environment which enables our students to achieve their full potential. - Chris Mawdsley, Head of Centre

 · Referrals are made by mainstream schools